pupilfirst/pupilfirst/docs/users/courses.md

 The way students progress in a course can be configured in two ways:

 1. **Limited (default):** This setting allows students to submit work on reviewed targets until the submissions queued for review reach a certain limit.
 The limit can be configured using the dropdown in the Limited option.
-The allowed values are one, two, and three.
+The allowed values are one, two, three and four.

    This is the recommended setting as it allows coaches some time to go through submissions while also not blocking students from working on the content further in the course.
 When student submissions pending review hit the configured limit, they'll need to wait until they get reviewed before they can submit more work.